-III.
-Analysis at property level (objective and guidelines, influence of taxes on resource allocation, accounting analysis, finance and budget, use of bio-economic modelling for long-term analyses, investment strategies, risk, forest valuation, certification and global conventions of importance for forest use).
+- Analyses at property level (objective and guidelines, effect of taxation, use of bio-economic modelling for long-term analyses, risk, valuation of forest/forest property).

-Knowledge: The student shall ubtain knowledge about vital resource economic choices in forestry.
+- The student should obtain knowledge about the main economic decisions in forestry.

-General competance: The students should be familiar with the main principles of economic assessment in forestry.
+- The student should be familiar with the main principles of valuation of forest/forest property.